What are the Objectives of an Audit?

-- It does not cover audit of many important aspects of an entity such as Management efficiency, Finances, and Business ethics.
+- It does not cover audit of many vital aspects of an entity such as Management efficiency, Finances, and Business ethics.

 - Clever manipulation and fraud in books of accounts and accounting records etc. are not disclosed by audit.

-- Audit of Financial Statement does not provide exact confirmation of additional information and explanations which is taken by the auditor for an audit opinion.
+- Audit of Financial Statements does not provide exact confirmation of additional information and explanations which is taken by the auditor for an audit opinion.

 - Design of Audit techniques and formulate of an Audit program for the collection of evidence may not be the same as the nature of Business.

-- Explanations, data, reports and other information provided by the management may not be correct and may affect to the auditor for an audit opinion.
+- Explanations, data, reports, and other information provided by the management may not be correct and may affect the auditor for an audit opinion.

-- Audit of Books of Accounts may not be fully reliable as the evidence provided by the management.
+- Audit of Books of Accounts may not be entirely reliable as the evidence provided by the management.

-- Audited Financial statements may not provide a true and fair view and exact position if auditor takes faulty judgment/ Decision/ Opinion.
+- Audited Financial statements may not provide an accurate and fair view and exact position if the auditor takes faulty judgment/ Decision/ Opinion.

-- Auditor can’t expert in all the verticals of the entity, he should believe upon a judgment of other experts like Valuers, Lawyers.
+- Auditor can’t be an expert in all the verticals of the entity, he should believe upon a judgment of other experts like Valuers, Lawyers.

-- There are some entities which can’t bear the expenses of audit.
+- There are some entities that can’t bear the expenses of the audit.

 Important Points to Note

-- The target of audit objective is to form and express of True and fair view of financial statements and audit is performed to get assurance that Financial Statements are free from all material misstatement.
+- The target of the audit objective is to form and express of True and fair view of financial statements, and audit is performed to get assurance that Financial Statements are free from all material misstatement.

 - To check that Financial Statements are prepared as per accounting guidelines and reporting frameworks (IFRS) by the management.

 - Employees, who will provide assistance to auditors and their staff, should have sufficient knowledge of Audit:- How is an audit to be conducted, what are the documents to be asked, what are the information, data, and report to be provided to auditors.